uriweb/uri-modern/CONTRIBUTING.md

 $ composer create-project wp-coding-standards/wpcs --no-dev
 ```

 Now we need to tell PHP CodeSniffer about the new rules.
-If you want to use the `phpcs` and `phpcbf` commands globally, you'll need to use the absolute path to the `wpcs` directory:
+If you're using the `phpcs` and `phpcbf` commands globally, you'll need to use the absolute path to the `wpcs` directory:
 ```shell
 $ phpcs --config-set installed_paths /Users/<username>/.composer/wpcs
 ```